-- 5. Other organisations - A. Political organisations not affiliated or associated under a national agreement with the Party, having their own programme, principles and policy, or distinctive and separate propaganda, or possessing branches in the constituencies, or engaged in the promotion of parliamentary or local government candidates, or having allegiance to any political organisation situated abroad, shall be ineligible for affiliation to the Party. - B. The panel of the NEC responsible for assessing applications from socialist societies to affiliate to the Party shall have regard to procedural guidelines determined by the NEC, which are available from the Compliance Unit. - 6.
-Affiliations Fees - A. Trade Unions - i.
-Each affiliated trade union shall pay an affiliation fee per member of £3.00. - ii.
-After consultation with affiliated organisations, the NEC will determine affiliation fees as and when necessary for Annual Conference to approve. - Of that affiliation fee, a proportion shall be allocated to the Party's national election fund as provided by clause VIII.3.k of these rules. - iv.
-Affiliation fees shall be payable on a quarterly basis on the first days of January, April, July and October each year and must have been paid in full not later than 31 December of the relevant year. - B. Socialist Societies - i.
-Each affiliated socialist society or other organisation shall pay an affiliation fee per member of £1.25. - ii.
-Of that affiliation fee, 10p shall be allocated to the Party's national election fund as provided by clause VIII.3.k. of these rules. - iii.
-All affiliation fees shall be paid not later than 31 December of the relevant year. - C. Affiliation fees and the allocation thereof may be varied by Party conference and sub-clauses 6.A.i to 6.B.iii above modified accordingly. - 7.
-Membership fees and insurance - A. Membership fees for each individual member shall be collected by, or on behalf of, the Party's Head Office and shall be divided between Head Office, the relevant regional office, or Scottish/ Welsh office as the case may be, and the relevant CLP, as laid down in the membership rules.
+- D. other organisations which, in the opinion of the NEC, have interests consistent with those of the Party. - 4.
+Each affiliated organisation must: - A. accept the programme, policy and principles of the Party - B. agree to conform to the constitution and standing orders of the Party - C. submit its political rules to the NEC. - 5.
+Other organisations - A. Political organisations not affiliated or associated under a national agreement with the Party, having their own programme, principles and policy, or distinctive and separate propaganda, or possessing branches in the constituencies, or engaged in the promotion of parliamentary or local government candidates, or having allegiance to any political organisation situated abroad, shall be ineligible for affiliation to the Party. - B. The panel of the NEC responsible for assessing applications from socialist societies to affiliate to the Party shall have regard to procedural guidelines determined by the NEC, which are available from the Governance and Legal Unit. - 6.
+Affiliations Fees

+A. Trade Unions

+- i.
+Each affiliated trade union shall pay an affiliation fee per member of £3.00. - After consultation with affiliated organisations, the NEC will determine affiliation fees as and when necessary for Annual Conference to approve. - iii.
+Of that affiliation fee, a proportion shall be allocated to the Party's national election fund as provided by clause VIII.3.k of these rules. - iv.
+Affiliation fees shall be payable on a quarterly basis on the first days of January, April, July and October each year and must have been paid in full not later than 31 December of the relevant year.

+B. Socialist Societies

+- Each affiliated socialist society or other organisation shall pay an affiliation fee per member of £1.25. - Of that affiliation fee, 10p shall be allocated to the Party's national election fund as provided by clause VIII.3.k. of these rules.

+- iii.
+All affiliation fees shall be paid not later than 31 December of the relevant year. - C. Affiliation fees and the allocation thereof may be varied by Party conference and sub-clauses 6.A.i to 6.B.iii above modified accordingly.

+7. Membership fees and insurance

-B. The NEC shall arrange on behalf of all CLPs an insurance scheme to cover a by-election premium, public liability, and such other legal risks as the NEC considers appropriate.
+- A. Membership fees for each individual member shall be collected by, or on behalf of, the Party's Head Office and shall be divided between Head Office, the relevant regional office, or Scottish/ Welsh office as the case may be, and the relevant CLP, as laid down in the membership rules. - B. The NEC shall arrange on behalf of all CLPs an insurance scheme to cover a by-election premium, public liability, and such other legal risks as the NEC considers appropriate.
 The estimated cost of such insurance for the following year shall be advised to the annual session of Party conference and each CLP shall be notified of its share of the cost which must be paid by 15 April of the following year; wherever possible this shall be deducted from a CLP's share of membership subscriptions during the first quarter of each year.